-Public Place CCTV systems will be located in clearly defined precincts with proposed camera locations presented to Council as part of the formal decision making process.
-Approved cameras that may be unfunded in any funding round can be added at a later stage through the delegated authority of the Chief Executive Officer.
+Public Placed CCTV systems will be located in clearly defined precincts with proposed camera locations presented to Council as part of the formal decision making process.
+Approved cameras that may be unfunded in any funding round can be added at a later stage through the delegated authority of the CEO

-Precinct locations are presented as Addendum 1.
+Precinct locations with current and proposed camera locations is presented as Addendum 1.